subhasreebanerjee04/ShopSmart-AI---Personalized-Recommendation-System/README.md

-# 🛍️ ShopSmart AI - Personalized Recommendation Engine
+# 🛍️ ShopSmart AI - Personalized Recommendation System

 ShopSmart AI is an intelligent recommendation system that combines collaborative filtering and content-based techniques to deliver personalized product suggestions.
 Designed with e-commerce in mind.